 Four years after the first nest boxes were installed, there were enough Wood Ducks for a limited hunting season to resume in 14 states.
 The first year U.S. Fish and Wildlife Service published data on the federal duck harvest (1961), Georgia hunters shot 4,100 Wood Ducks (20% of Georgia’s total waterfowl harvest).
 Today around 50,000 Wood Ducks are harvested in Georgia (40% of the annual state harvest).
 Private hunter-associated programs also provide critical support to waterfowl conservation.
 Ducks Unlimited, a private non-profit started by concerned sportsmen just three years after the Federal Duck Stamp Program, stands out as the world’s leader in waterfowl and wetland conservation fundraising.
 The program strengthens the association of hunters with conservation ethics.
 Thus, the combined effort of private, non-profit, and governmental programs ensured that Wood Ducks and other waterfowl populations would recover and persist.
 By the 1960s, Wood Ducks numbered between one and two million, and by the 1980s the birds had spread into previously unoccupied areas from northern Mexico to northwestern Canada.

 Originally, Duck Stamps sold for $1.
-Today you can buy a duck stamp for $25.
+Today you can buy a Duck Stamp for $25.
 Proceeds from the Duck Stamp are used primarily to secure habitat, with 98% of the revenue devoted to purchasing or leasing migratory bird habitat.
-In total, the Duck Stamp has raised more than $850 million dollars to conserve waterfowl habitat.
-Waterfowl hunting—one of the main causes of near extinction of the Wood Duck at the turn of the century—is now generating funds to support waterfowl population recovery.
+In total, Duck Stamp sales have raised more than $850 million to conserve waterfowl habitat.
+Waterfowl hunting—one of the main causesof the Wood Duck’s near extinction at the turn of the century—is now generating funds to support waterfowl population recovery.

 Harnessing the power of art for conservation